ProTeacher-dev/ProTea-data/exercise2/README.md

-# Exercise 2: Hospital Appointment & Billing System (Simplified)
+# Exercise 2: Hospital Appointment System (Simplified)

 ## Problem Description

-Implement a command-line hospital appointment and billing system that manages doctors, patients, appointments, and billing records.
+Implement a command-line hospital appointment system that manages doctors, patients, and appointments.
 The system uses JSON for data persistence and offers a focused set of operations.

-### Core Functionality (9 actions)
+### Core Functionality (7 actions)

 1) Add doctor
 2) Add patient